tdooner/clientcomm/deploy/README.md

    lastpass as an attachment to the .env file.
 7. For the Twilio account, make sure that the "IBM Watson" add-ons are enabled in the "Programmable SMS Add-Ons" settings page.
-8. Create a Keen.io project for the deploy
+8. Create a Keen.io project for the deploy and add its project ID, read key, and write key, to the .env file.

 ## actually deploying a new version of code
 ```bash